synamaxmusic/sinistar/README.md

 # Sinistar
 A game by Sam Dicker, Noah Falstein, R.J.
 Mical and Richard Witt

-Source code rewrite by SynaMax, started November 6th, 2023
+Source code rewrite by SynaMax, started November 6th, 2023; complete ROM set rebuilt for the first time on January 12th, 2024

 ****

+Original game concept by John Newcomer

+Artwork by Jack Haeger

+Sound ROM (VSNDRM9) programmed by Mike Metz

+Speech routines programmed by John Kotlarik

+Special thanks to: Kay Anderson, Harry Cline, Kristina Donofrio, Ken Fedesna, Ken Graham (RIP), Rich Grande, Ken Lantz, Pierre Maloka, Keith McMillen, John Meissen, Tim Murphy, Tom O'Meara, Bill Pfutzenreuter, Rudy Plemich, Dave Rzepka, Marc Stanis, Ed Suchocki, and Stewart West

+SynaMax would like to thank: HistoricalSource, braedel, kgalocy, mecha, Daniel Lopez, Tony Temple, AT Gonzalez, Nick Bernhard, Alfred Arnold for creating {AS}, David "Haze" Haywood, "N-F", all my fans and subscribers from my YouTube channel, my Patreon supporters, everyone on KLOV who has shown their appreciation and encouragement; and last but not least, my spouse for their never-ending patience and support during this project.

+****

 The original source code for the game can be found at https://github.com/historicalsource/sinistar/

-A recreation of the source code for Sinistar's sound roms can be found here: https://github.com/synamaxmusic/Sinistar-Sound-ROM/
+For the first time ever, the source code for the sound and speech ROMs are included with the game code.
+The older version of the recreated sound ROM source can be found here: https://github.com/synamaxmusic/Sinistar-Sound-ROM/

-Sinistar's speech roms are separate from the sound roms and have not been disassembled yet.
 ****

 <!-- vim-markdown-toc GFM -->